CHARITY NEWS ...

 Launched in 1963 the DEC is made up of 15 member charities who are experts in humanitarian aid and specialise in different areas of disaster response.
 They come together to speak in one voice and make fundraising more efficient when we launch an appeal.
 Our members fund our running costs, and we give them back the money we raise in our appeals to carry out their vital work.
 In these times of crisis, people in life-and-death situations need our help and our mission is to save, protect and rebuild lives through effective humanitarian response.
 We use a set of criteria to decide when we launch an appeal in response to a disaster overseas and ensure we work effectively.
 The UK government often agrees to a limited matched funding, and UK taxpayers can 'gift aid' their donation adding a further 25% at no cost.

-Active appeals where you can donate online include the Middle East Humanitarian Appeal, and the Ukraine Humanitarian Appeal.
+Active appeals where you can donate online include the Middle East Humanitarian Appeal, the Myanmar Earthquake Appeal, and the Ukraine Humanitarian Appeal.
 There are additional methods of making a donation that can be found on the website.

 TRAIDCRAFT